Homeland Security Projects

 - Mitigate the real technological threat.

-It is estimated that the project will be 75% funded by the European Union through the Internal Security Fund (ISF), Annual Framework Programme 2021-2027, in order to combat illegal immigration and ensure public security.
+The project will be 75% co-financed by the European Union through the Internal Security Fund (ISF), Annual Framework Program 2021-2027, in order to maintain a high level of security, in particular by preventing and combating terrorism, organized crime and cybercrime.

-The project has not been previously funded by the European Union, as it is a newly established project.
+The project has not been previously co-financed by the European Union, as it is a newly established project.

 The expected results after the implementation of this project are: